 Before you go out and buy the best splitting axes, there are a few things to keep in mind. –

-Weight – An axe should be exactly weighed; the lighter the axe, the more efficiency it will provide.
+Weight – An axe should be exactly weighed; the lighter the axe, the more efficient it will provide.

 Handle – A robust but lightweight material, such as fibreglass, should be used for the handle.